Miles Greenberg

 Miles Greenberg (born October 23, 1997) is a Canadian performance artist and sculptor who lives and works between New York City and Reykjavík.
 His work is characterized by large-scale, immersive installations and durational performances that explore the physical body in space, often emphasizing themes related to the African diaspora and queer identity.
 Greenberg has exhibited internationally at institutions such as the Louvre (Paris, France), the New Museum (New York, USA), and the Neue Nationalgalerie (Berlin, Germany).

 Early life and education

 Greenberg was born in Montreal, Quebec, Canada, to film producer Phoebe Greenberg and Canadian television personality Michael Williams.
 He was raised by his mother, who is of Jewish Ukrainian and Brazilian descent; his father is African-American.
+Through his mother, he is a member of one of Canada's wealthiest families, owners of Ottawa real estate developer Minto Group.
 After completing secondary school in 2015, Greenberg briefly attended Dawson College but left after four weeks.
 He then engaged in experimental performance and drag in Montreal nightclubs.
 At age seventeen, he embarked on a four-year independent research project studying movement and architecture as they relate to Black bodies.